Magnetism in Gemstones

 Similarly, magnetic responses and measurements can help determine the country of origin or geological conditions of formation for Sapphire.
 Sapphires from countries such as Sri Lanka, Burma and Tanzania that produce low-iron Sapphires show the weakest magnetic responses or diamagnetic responses.
 See the Sapphire and Ruby section for specific examples.

-Emeralds from Colombia have some of the most desirable green colors because they are uniquely low in iron compared to emeralds from other parts of the world.
-Any emerald that shows a diamagnetic response to an N52 magnet is likely from Colombia.
+Emeralds from Colombia have some of the most desirable green colors because they are uniquely low in iron compared to emeralds from some other parts of the world.
+An emerald that shows a diamagnetic response to an N52 magnet has a good chance of being from Colombia.

 The reason Emeralds from Colombia, particularly Emeralds from the area around Muzo, are known for their fine quality is that they are low in iron.
 We have not used magnetic testing to separate Emeralds by country of origin, but we suspect that Colombian Emeralds will on average show lower magnetic susceptibilities than Emeralds from other major sources such as Brazil and Zambia.
 There may be examples of other gem species as well.
 This is an area of magnetic research that warrants further study.